 Are your batteries in need of a recharge after an action-packed New Orleans night?
 Head over to City Park, accessible by streetcar, a green space that is 50 percent larger than New York's Central Park.
 Walk, run or bike through the endless paths covered by the shade of ancient live oak trees.
 Let the kids play tag on the playscape while you enjoy a picnic lunch by the lagoon.
 Golf, tennis, horseback riding and bike/kayak rentals appeal to the outdoor enthusiast.
 For the kids, Storyland (a fairy tale theme park) and Carousel Gardens Amusement Park (featuring a miniature train that carries children through the park) will keep them entertained for hours.
-Pay a visit to the New Orleans Museum of Art, situated at the park's entrance, or stroll the outdoor sculpture garden behind the museum, a hidden gem that is free to the public.
+Pay a visit to the New Orleans Museum of Art, situated at the park's entrance, or stroll the free outdoor sculpture gardens behind the museum, a true hidden gem.

-While offering similar types of shops, the Royal Street experience differs significantly from Magazine Street.
+While offering some of the same kinds of shops, the Royal Street experience is different from shopping Magazine Street.
 First, you're just a block off Bourbon street, so there's that.
-And it's a quaint street, with architecture reminiscent of a European 19th-century city, with horsedrawn carriages and cobblestone providing the ambiance.
-Higher end jewelry, art and antique shops are the specialty on this strip, which also has a handful of very nice hotels.
+And it's a quaint street, with architecture reminiscent of a European 19th-century city, with mule-drawn carriages and cobblestones providing the ambiance.
+Higher end jewelry, art and antique shops are the specialty on this strip, which also has a handful of great hotels.
 And there are constant reminders that the French Quarter is a living neighborhood, as you pass an elementary school, a vet's office and a supermarket.
 The heart of the street is closed to car traffic during the day, making it an easy pedestrian destination.